 Working at MIT offers opportunities, an environment, a culture - and benefits - that just aren't found together anywhere else.
 If you're curious, motivated, want to be part of a unique community, and help shape the future - then take a look at this opportunity.

 REQUIRED : high school diploma or its equivalent; five years' work experience in applicable trade/field or formal controls training in mechanical operations and maintenance; driver's license; knowledge of environmental rooms such as Harris Environmental; ability to read ladder diagrams, blueprints, and schematics; and ability to lift weights of up to 50 lbs.
-EPA universal refrigerant recovery certificate/license, MA oil burner license and certification, sheet metal license, and MA refrigeration technician certification preferred; as is experience working in labs and a general understanding of building automation systems.
-Job #17036
+PREFERRED : EPA universal refrigerant recovery certificate/license, MA oil burner license and certification, sheet metal license, and MA refrigeration technician certification; experience working in labs; and a general understanding of building automation systems.
+Job #18198

 Working conditions include ascending/descending stairs; traversing the campus; moving about the jobsite and machinery to access equipment; remaining stationary for extended periods of time; and working from ladders, scaffolds, and other above ground locations such as roofs.
 Personal protective equipment must be worn as required by the specific assignment.
 Will be required to wear MIT-provided ARC flash rated clothing.
 Environment contains dust, odors, and fumes, high levels of noise and temperature extremes.
 Work will be performed near steam and moving machinery, in tight areas and confined spaces such as manholes and crawl spaces, and with and around chemicals and solvents.
 Some work performed in research labs and animal facilities and outdoors in inclement weather.